Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The single parameter 'arxiv_id' is already fully described in the schema (100% coverage).
-The description does not add additional semantic detail beyond the schema, meeting the baseline but not exceeding it.
+The only parameter (arxiv_id) is fully described in the input schema (100% coverage).
+The description does not add extra details about the parameter beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.